 Diyang Mei has held the position of 1st principal viola of the Munich Philharmonic Orchestra since the fall of 2019.
 In October 2022, he will take up the same position with the Berliner Philharmonic Orchestra.

 He was awarded first prizes at the 52nd International Instrumental Competition for Viola in Markneukirchen (2017), at the International Max Rostal Music Competition for Viola in Berlin (2015), at the Kulturkreis Gasteig Musikpreis for Strings in Munich (2015), at the IVC Young Artist Competition in Rochester (2012), at the 19th International Johannes Brahms Viola Competition in Austria (2012) and at the 10th International Viola and Cello Competition in Villa de Llanes, Spain (2008).

 Diyang Mei has studied with Hariolf Schlichtig at the University of Music and Performing Arts in Munich since 2014 and as of October 2019, will continue his studies with Nobuko Imai at the Kronberg Academy.
 He is supported by both the Yu Art Foundation in China and the Borletti-Buitoni Trust and is also a Yehudi Menuhin LMN e.V. scholarship holder.
-His Giovanni Pistucci instrument from 1890 was provided to him by the Florian Leonhard Fine Violins in England.
+He plays a Antonio Mariani viola from 1646, on generous loan by a private collection.